-Forward-Thinking Family Law Lawyers Representing Clients in Mediation, Arbitration and Collaborative Law
+Forward-Thinking Family Law Lawyers with Experience in Alternative Dispute Resolution (Mediation, Arbitration & Collaborative Law)

 In some instances, spouses may prefer to resolve family law matters, such as separation, divorce, or custody and access arrangements, through an alternative dispute resolution mechanism.
 Such alternatives to the traditional court system can help resolve family law disputes in a cost-effective and low-conflict manner.